• Home

 There’s one more thing I believe: no person can achieve all that God has in mind for them when they exist outside a local church body.
 Mentally ill or otherwise, each of us only becomes the best version of ourselves, the most clear representation of Jesus, living the most sanctified lives, and expressing the fullness of what God has placed into our hearts—together.

 Have you ever felt “not okay” in your head?
 Most have at one time.
-Instead of running from the reality or shaming yourself, will you bring your thoughts and feelings to God?
+Instead of running from the reality of your mental illness or shaming yourself, will you bring your thoughts and feelings to God?

 The church won’t get any better at caring for the mentally ill if we don’t talk about it.
-We need to engage in honest conversations around what mental illness looks like—and welcome people to bring their thoughts and feelings to us.
+We need to engage in honest conversations about what depression, anxiety, and other mental illnesses look like—and welcome people to bring their thoughts and feelings to us for healing in loving Christian community.

 That’s when real change will start.
 The time is now.